Women travelling the world alone!?

 Gain freedom and independence

 You want to walk the Path of the Gods in both directions and then have a long late lunch?
 It’s your choice!
 You can walk when you feel like walking, until you are utterly exhausted.
-Then you can start your lunch with the dessert!
-Or reward yourself with a nice early cocktail for a challenge well-conquered!
-You are free to enjoy things!
-No fear of being judged!
+Then you can start with the dessert, or reward yourself with a nice early cocktail for a challenge well-conquered.
+You are free to enjoy things, without the fear of being judged.
+Solo travel will help you discover how sweet independence is and enhance your relationship with yourself.

 Meet new people